-Anyway, whatever places you want to visit, make sure to check out some of these gorgeous sites.
-Peru really is a special place.
+Anyway, whatever places you want to visit, make sure to check out some of these incredible and best places in Peru.
+It really is a special place.

 1.)
 Visit the Chachapoyas site of Kuélap